mjkammer78/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD07_DEMO.md

 21. Copy the primary endpoint value for later use.
    >**Note**: You can now browse to the primary endpoint to view **index.hml** or **airplane1.jpg**.
 22. In the left menu, click **+ Create a resource**.

+NOTE: BEFORE CREATING CDN, need to register Microsoft.Cdn as a 'registered provider' for the Subscription being used (Subscription -> Resource providers -> search -> register)
+Seealso: "In order to create this CDN profile, please ensure that Microsoft.CDN is listed as a registered Resource Provider in your Azure subscription"

 23. In the **search** box, type **CDN**, and then click **Create**.
 24. In **CDN profile**, in **Name**, type **MyCDNProfile**{YourInitials}.
 25. In **Resource group**, select **Use existing**, and then select **Mod7Demo5ResourceGroup**.